trouchet/tarzan/roadmaps/4_testing/tests.md

 }
 ```

-b.
-Use TestCase for Test Classes:
+- Use TestCase for Test Classes:

 In your test classes, inherit from django.test.TestCase rather than the standard unittest.TestCase.
 The TestCase class provides utilities for setting up and tearing down the test database.

-c.
-Use Test Fixtures:
+- Use Test Fixtures:

 You can create fixtures (predefined data) to populate your test database with sample data.
 This can be helpful for testing scenarios with specific data requirements.

-2. Use pytest for Test Automation:
+**Use pytest for Test Automation**

 pytest is a popular testing framework that simplifies test writing and execution.
 Here's how to set up and use pytest for your Django project:

-a.
-Install pytest and Related Packages:
+- Install pytest and Related Packages:

 Install pytest and any necessary packages for Django testing: